What is Psoriasis?

 - Biologics: These are drugs that alter the immune system.
 Several immunomodulator drugs are approved for the treatment of moderate to severe psoriasis.
 They include etanercept (Enbrel), infliximab (Remicade), adalimumab (Humira) and ustekinumab (Stelara).
 These drugs are given by intravenous infusion, intramuscular injection or subcutaneous injection.

-While there is no known cure for psoriasis, there are many treatment options.
-ClearlyDerm will help you determine which option will be most effective for you.
+While there is no known cure for this autoimmune disease, there are many psoriasis treatment options.
+ClearlyDerm’s expert psoriasis dermatologists will help you determine which option will be most effective for you.
 We look forward to helping you get your skin back to its best state!